herter4171/spack_sandbox/README.md

 #spack_sandbox

 This covers adding GCC with Spack, then building MPICH, PETSc, and LibMesh on top of a Rocky Linux 8.5 base.
-> LibMesh complains about threads and won't build.
+> PETSc currently has an immediate seg fault when running `configure`

-To build the images,
+To attempt building the images,
 ```
 /bin/bash image_build.sh
 ```

+Last of all, the image made by `Dockerfile` has been pushed to `herter4171/spack_tinkering:latest` for easy access.